rschifflin/bsp/README.md

 ## Geo
 The linear algebra submodule, which logically groups all the geometric primitive modules:
+- `(bsp geo consts)` defines module-wide constants
+- `(bsp geo poly)` defines a trait for operations on convex planar polygons
-- `(bsp geo face)` defines faces as convex planar lists of ordered points
+- `(bsp geo face)` defines faces as convex planar lists of ordered points.
+Implements poly
 - `(bsp geo line)` defines lines as a point on the line and a direction normal vector
 - `(bsp geo plane)` defines planes as a point on the plane and a facing normal vector
 - `(bsp geo vec3)` defines 3-element vectors